MetroStar/ib_manifest_util/README.md

 Updating packages for a docker image in the Iron Bank Image Repository can be time consuming since it requires that you rebuild multiple files and run multiple separate processes.
-This tool captures all those tasks and provides a single function that needs to be run to update all the necessary files for updating.
+This tool captures all those tasks and provides a single function that can be run to update all the necessary files.

 The high level workflow:
 1) User manually updates/adds a package into local_channel_env.yaml